Buck O'Neil

-O'Neil's life was documented in Joe Posnanski's 2007 book The Soul of Baseball.
+O'Neil was prominently featured in Ken Burns's 1994 documentary series Baseball.
+His life was documented in Joe Posnanski's 2007 book The Soul of Baseball.

-Growing up
+Early life

 O'Neil was born in Carrabelle, Florida, to John Jordan O'Neil (1873–1954) and Louella Campbell (maiden; 1884–1945).
 O'Neil was initially denied the opportunity to attend high school owing to racial segregation.
 Florida had only four high schools specifically for African Americans.
 He grew up in Sarasota, Florida in the Newtown community.
 O'Neil worked the celery fields in Sarasota while his father ran a pool hall in Newtown.
 He then later moved to Jacksonville with relatives and attended Edward Waters College, where he completed high school and two years of college courses.

 Playing career

-He left Florida in 1934 for several years of semi-professional "barnstorming" experiences (playing interracial exhibition games).
-The effort paid off, and in 1937, O'Neil signed with the Memphis Red Sox for their first year of play in the newly formed Negro American League.
+In 1934, O'Neil left Florida for several years to participate in of semi-professional barnstorming experiences (playing interracial exhibition games).
+O'Neil signed with the Memphis Red Sox for their first year of play in 1937 in the newly formed Negro American League.
 His contract was sold to the Monarchs the following year.

 O'Neil had a career batting average of .288 between 1937 and 1950, including four .300-plus seasons at the plate, as well as five seasons in which he did not top .260.
 In 1946, the first baseman led the NAL with a .353 batting average and followed that in 1947 with a .350 mark in 16 games.
 He also posted averages of .345 in 1940 and .330 in 1949.
 He played in three East-West All-Star Games in three different seasons and two Negro World Series.

 O'Neil's baseball career was interrupted for two years (1944 and 1945) during World War II when he joined the U.S. Navy after the close of the 1943 season.
-He served his enlistment in a naval construction battalion in New Jersey.
+He served his enlistment in a naval construction battalion in New Jersey and as a stevedore in the Mariana Islands and the Philippines.
 He returned to the Monarchs at the start of the 1946 season.

 O'Neil was named manager of the Monarchs in 1948 after Frank Duncan's retirement, and continued to play first base as well as a regular through 1951, dropping to part-time status afterward.
 He managed the Monarchs for eight seasons from 1948 through 1955 during the declining years of the Negro leagues, winning two league titles and a shared title in which no playoff was held during that period.
 His two undisputed pennants were won in 1953 and 1955, when the league had shrunk to fewer than six teams.